Scalable {\delta}-Level Coherent State Synchronization of Multi-Agent Systems in the Presence of Bounded Disturbances: Problem formulation

 \begin{problem} Consider a MAS \eqref{agent-g-noise} with associated network communication \eqref{zetanoise} and a given parameter $\delta>0$.
-The \textbf{scalable $\delta$-level-coherent state synchronization in the presence of bounded external disturbances/noises} is to find, if possible, a fully distributed nonlinear protocol using only knowledge of agent models, i.e., $(A, B)$, and $\delta$ of the form
+The \textbf{scalable {\boldmath $\delta$}-level-coherent state synchronization in the presence of bounded external disturbances/noises} is to find, if possible, a fully distributed nonlinear protocol for agent $i$ using only knowledge of agent models, \emph{i.e.,} $(A, B)$, and $\delta$, of the form

-such that the MAS with the above protocol achieves $\delta$-level-coherent state synchronization in the presence of disturbances/noises.
-In other words, for any graph $\mathscr{G}\in\mathbb{G}^N$ with any size of the network $N$, and for all bounded disturbances $w_i$, the MAS achieves $\delta$-level coherent state synchronization as defined in Definition \ref{delta-level}. \end{problem}
+where $x_{i,c}\in\mathbb{R}^{n_c}$ is the state of protocol, such that the MAS with the above protocol achieves $\delta$-level-coherent state synchronization in the presence of disturbances/noises.
+In other words, for any graph $\mathscr{G}\in\mathbb{G}$ with any size of the network $N$, and for all bounded disturbances $w_i$, the MAS achieves $\delta$-level coherent state synchronization as defined in Definition \ref{delta-level}. \end{problem}